 Here are the Top 12 Blogging Mistakes and Some Simple Fixes.

-- Using the free WordPress or other free, third-party blogging platform.
+- Using the free Blogger or other free, third-party blogging platform.
 On any other platform, whether a free blogging site or social media, you’re just borrowing the space there.
 You don’t own it.
 To boot, you have to follow their rules and they can change them at any time AND use your content as they wish.
 I recommend having your own WordPress website.
+(If you have a tight budget and you do want to start free, go with WordPress.com.
+At least when you do want to migrate to your own site, your content can be exported easily.)

 - Using industry jargon.
 You’re the expert, your reader is not.
 Write for an 11-year-old.
 Use the Flesch Reading Score.
 The free WordPress plugin, SEO by Yoast, will test your post for you.